Mast Cell Tumors in Dogs: Symptoms, Treatment, and Prognosis

 The abnormal immune response caused by an autoimmune disease leads to an overstimulation of mast cells, triggering their uncontrolled growth and proliferation.

-What are the Symptoms of Mast Cell Tumors in Dogs?
+What are the Signs of Mast Cell Tumors in Dogs?

-The symptoms of mast cell tumors in dogs are listed below.
+The signs of mast cell tumors in dogs are listed below.

-- Appearance: MCTs appear as raised, red lumps on the skin or as subcutaneous masses beneath the skin.
+• Appearance: MCTs appear as raised, red bumps on the skin or as subcutaneous masses beneath the skin.

-- Itching and Redness: Affected areas become itchy, red, and inflamed.
-Dogs scratch, lick, or chew at the site, exacerbating the irritation and causing secondary infections.
+• Itching and Redness: Affected areas become itchy, red, and inflamed.
+Dogs scratch, lick, or chew at the site, exacerbating the irritation.

-- Pain and Sensitivity: The tumor and surrounding area are painful or sensitive to touch.
+• Discomfort and Sensitivity: The tumor and surrounding area can be uncomfortable or sensitive to touch.

 When do Symptoms of Mast Cell Tumors Usually Occur in Dogs?